 But it’s not just the dreamy decor that had us hooked, it was the food.
 We’re still dreaming about the ‘Opa Baklava Sundae’ – it might just be the best dessert in the city.
 The menu has everything you could possibly want from a traditional Greek eatery: melt-in-the-mouth halloumi with fig and grape dressing, creamy tzatziki with cucumber and dill, freshly baked flatbreads, crispy fried calamari, and feta-topped salads.
-Confession: We may have enjoyed the starters and small plates so much that we skipped the mains, but we lived vicariously through the platters of fresh fish passing our table.
+Confession: we may have enjoyed the starters and small plates so much that we skipped the mains, but we lived vicariously through the platters of fresh fish passing our table.
 Oh, and the waiters (all Greek, naturally) delight diners with traditional plate-smashing and Zorba dancing, which you can get up and join – provided you’re not stuffed, that is.
-Santorini, eat your heart out.

 Taverna Greek Kitchen

-Its doors have been open for only two months, but Taverna Greek Kitchen at Souk Madinat Jumeirah is already making waves amongst Dubai’s foodies, and it’s not hard to see why.
+Its doors have been open for only a few months, but Taverna Greek Kitchen at Souk Madinat Jumeirah is already making waves amongst Dubai’s foodies, and it’s not hard to see why.
 Perfect Location?
 Check.
 Picturesque views of those stunning waterways?
 Check.
 Dreamy décor?
 Check.
 And let’s not forget its open-style kitchen, rustic touches, and Mediterranean hues, all of which make for a truly authentic experience.
 The kitchen is headed up by Greek chef Theodore Rouvas, who has worked at numerous award-winning restaurants in Europe and designed a menu centered around sharing – you’re encouraged to order a variety of meze, cold plates, and salads to whet your appetite.
 The only problem this poses?
 They’re all so good that you’ll want them to yourself.

 Start with some freshly baked pita and a spread of traditional Greek dips (the rich and creamy ‘Taramosalata’ and garlic-infused ‘Tzatziki’ are not to be missed) before sampling the ‘Ksidato Octopus’ that is braised in vinegar, herbs, and olive oil.
 Another must-try is the ‘Flaming Cheese Saganaki’, which – as its name suggests – comes complete with flames and a delicious orange marmalade.
 It’s here that we dined not only on perfectly chargrilled ‘Gulf Prawns’, but also the heartiest ‘Moussaka’ in the city.
 Just be sure to save room for the ‘Greek Yoghurt Pavlova’ with berries and yogurt ice cream.
 It would be rude not to.